-You need to prepare these three things before you can establish an Internet connection through your router:
+You need to prepare the following before you can establish an Internet connection through your router:

 - 1. The router connected to an ADSL line and a computer properly connected to the router as explained below. - 2.
 Active Internet service such as that provided by an ADSL account. - 3.
 The Internet Service Provider (ISP) configuration information for your DSL account.